-Testing, also called “User Acceptance Testing” (UAT) in other industries, is an important step prior to the launch or release of the software.
+Testing, also called “User Acceptance Testing” (UAT) in other industries, is an important step before the launch or release of the software.
 Once the coding is complete, extensive testing must be done to spot any gaps or errors that need to be corrected.
 These errors can be even more costly when released without being addressed.
 For easier reference by the working team, the breakdowns should be identified in specific parts of the design and defined clearly.
 This allows for a faster turnaround time from testing to reviewing and correcting, then back to testing again.

 Release and Maintenance

 Once the working team is confident about the final product, it is ready to launch or release.
-It’s important to note that the life cycle doesn’t end when the software lands in the hands of the end users important to note that the life cycle doesn’t end when the software lands in the hands of the end users.
+It’s important to note that the life cycle doesn’t end when the software lands in the hands of the end users important to note that life cycle doesn’t end when the software lands in the hands of the end users.
 It is crucial to have a dedicated team to address any client requests or concerns about the final product.
 There should be a team that can respond to technical questions and even suggestions in a timely manner.
-The feedback can help the team fine-tune the software even more with the coming updates.
+The feedback can help the team improve the software with the coming updates.

 Your Company’s Approach to SDLC